 Privileged attack vectors and stolen personally identifiable information (PII) obtained have been a constantly paired news item throughout 2018.
 In 2019, expect privileged attack vectors to continue to reign as the number one root cause of breaches for both consumer and business data theft.

 Below, I have compiled my list of the top-5 most noteworthy breaches for this year (so far).
-My ranking may be surprising to some of the readers, and some of the incidents are not even that high profile, but the size, duration, and type of business all contribute to the ranking.
+My ranking may be surprising to some of the readers, and some of the incidents are not even that high profile or seem like the most epic fail data leaks, but the size, duration, and type of business all contribute to the ranking.

 While Gartner has acknowledged that Privileged Access Management is the top security priority for 2018, many organizations are still in denial of their privileged account risks.
 These inadequately controlled cyber risks frequently stem from poor identity and password management hygiene.
 Organizations must learn to programmatically discover and manage their privileged accounts because the attack vector is not going away anytime soon.